|Inmate Population Stats||Work Release Program||History Of Facility||FAQ's|

 New $10 million Juvenile Service Center opened at 851 Andrea Dr., in Farmington, NM.
 The facility houses detention, crisis shelter and residential treatment services for juveniles.

-The county's new Adult Detention Center in December 2005 at 871 Andrea Dr. in Farmington, NM.
+The San Juan County Adult Detention Center opened in December 2005 at 871 Andrea Dr. in Farmington, NM.